BenjaFriend/Scrutiny/dockerCheatSheet.md

 # Docker Cheat Sheet

 These are some docker commands that I have found useful as I am creating my docker image for development.

+The way that I create the Docker container for elasticsearch will need to use `systemctl` and some other commands that you need systemd for, so I made a

 Run the docker container with systemd enabled